derdalab/liga/figures/README.md

 ### Using the R Scripts:
-All script contained in currect folder and sub-folder should be downloaded together.
+All script contained in currect folder and sub-folder(s) should be downloaded together.
 Each R script generates the figure corresponding to its file name.